WRITING FOR WELLBEING

 Writing is a tried and tested method for coping with and understanding personal crises, depression, anxieties, stresses and traumatic events.
 The simple act of putting down words on the page can reflect our attempt to make meaning from the thoughts and feelings and experiences we have.
 It helps us to gain distance from the things that cause us distress.
 From keeping a daily diary to penning a poem, all forms of writing can help us to shape narrative from chaos.
 Therapeutic writing can also help us re-discover our playful selves.

-In her Writing As Therapy courses, Dr Sian Prior will lead you through a series of ideas and exercises in therapeutic writing, using a variety of techniques and exploring the methods that might work best for you.
+In her Writing For Wellbeing courses, Dr Sian Prior will lead you through a series of ideas and exercises in therapeutic writing, using a variety of techniques and exploring the methods that might work best for you.
 Each session will involve a mix of thinking, writing, reading, talking and brainstorming.

 No experience is necessary and grammar, spelling and writing ability are irrelevant.
 There will be class activities, but everyone's writing will be kept as private as participants wish.